 Leukemia is a cancer that starts in the bone marrow, the soft tissue inside the bone where blood cells develop.
 Abnormal blood cells are generated within the bone marrow, multiply, and can spread throughout the body, crowding out healthy white and red blood cells, and platelets.
 These abnormal cells make it difficult for normal white blood cells, red blood cells, and platelets to function properly within the body, making a person prone to infection, anemia, bruising, and bleeding.
-The four most common types of leukemia are: acute lymphocytic leukemia (ALL); acute myeloid leukemia (AML); chronic lymphocytic leukemia (CLL); and chronic myeloid leukemia is characterized by rapidly growing cells and quickly diminishes a person's health.
-Chronic leukemias develop and progress slowly over time.
+The four most common types of leukemia are: acute lymphocytic leukemia (ALL); acute myeloid leukemia (AML); chronic lymphocytic leukemia (CLL); and chronic myeloid leukemia (CML).
+Acute leukemia is characterized by rapidly growing cells and quickly diminishes a person's health, and chronic leukemia develops and progresses slowly over time.